Have you ever stayed awake at night stressing about why a prospect didn’t choose your business for their house cleaning needs?

 What Prospects Respond To

 Most people make selling more complicated than it needs to be.
 Your job is to get your message in front of your target audience.
 These are the people you have designed your business for.
+You can easily do this with a catchy elevator pitch – learn more in this post.
+People who do not respond positively can easily be identified as not your target audience.

 A business can’t be everything to everyone, so there are going to be a lot of people who don’t connect with your business.
 Let them go!